 Climate change is caused by people burning fossil fuels - like coal, gas and oil - to heat their homes, power their factories, fuel their planes and cars, and run their machines.
-But most people in Burkina Faso do not use a lot of fossil fuels.
-The average person in Great Britain emits twenty eight times the level of greenhouse gases than the average person in Burkina Faso!
+But most people in the countries of the 'Global South' - in Africa, Asia and South America - do not use a lot of fossil fuels.
+The average person in Great Britain emits twenty eight times the level of greenhouse gases than the average person in the West African country of Burkina Faso!
 Therefore, people in Burkina Faso are experiencing a climate crisis they did not cause.
 Do you think this is fair?